continuouspipe/continuouspipe/documentation/content/guides/drupal.md

 ## Introduction

 This is a guide to getting Drupal 8 running on ContinuousPipe with a remote development environment.
+The code samples used in the guide can be seen at https://github.com/continuouspipe/demo-drupal8.

 ## Prerequisites

 Before getting started you will need the following:

-- A [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/) account to host your Symfony project
+- A [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/) account to host your Drupal project
 - A [ContinuousPipe](https://continuouspipe.io/) account
 - A Kubernetes cluster e.g. [AWS](https://aws.amazon.com/), [GCE](https://cloud.google.com/container-engine/) or [Azure](https://azure.microsoft.com/en-au/)
 - A Docker Registry account e.g. [docker.io](https://docker.io) or [quay.io](https://quay.io)